One of the principal factors in maintaining independence for older adults is the ability to drive a...

 Maintaining a safe speed is an essential part of driving.
 If you have trouble driving at the recommended speed, it is likely best not to drive.
 While driving too fast presents a danger, driving too slowly can also increase the risk of an accident.
 Therefore, it's important to assess your ability to comfortably maintain a safe speed and keep up with the flow of traffic for your safety and the safety of others.

-Typically, you may be speeding without realizing that you're above the limit due to a lack of focus.
-This is why you should take this as a sign and avoid driving.
+Typically, due to a lack of focus, you may speed without realizing that you're above the limit.
+Therefore, you should take this as a sign and avoid driving.

 Getting parking tickets also indicates that you may not remember or understand the rules.
 Again, you should stop driving after frequent cases to avoid paying hefty fines.
 The state may also cancel or suspend your license if they see a trend indicating you cannot operate the vehicle safely and within the law.